maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ---

 Modern systems are increasingly complex and distributed.
-Every engineer must understand the trade-offs of every decisions and keep observability and resilience in mind.
+Every engineer must understand the trade-offs of every decision and keep observability and resilience in mind.

 This article outlines some patterns and practices for adding resilience to complex, distributed systems.

-First a few defintions,
+First a few definitions,

 - **Resilience** - The ability to maintain acceptable service levels during a system failure
 - **Complex Systems** - A system with enough parts that an individual cannot hold the model in their head, the outputs can be unpredictable
 - **Distributed Systems** - A system is with multiple components spread over multiple hosts

-Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be comprimised.
+Understanding the requirements of the system is important as it will help to guide our decisions for which behaviours are essential and which can be compromised.

 The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
-We must make a decision for each operation when we encounter a failure; wait, retry or cancel?
+We must decide for each operation when we encounter a failure; wait, retry or cancel?

 ## Observability

 Observability is key to be able to navigate operations through a complex, distributed system.
 It gives us operational visibility and helps us understand system bottlenecks.

-We can define expected behaviour of our system under normal conditions, for example "We expect 99% availability while processing 200 orders per second".
+We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

 When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.